python-collab/Data-Science/README.md

         - Determine the features affecting the ratings of any particular movie.
         - Develop an appropriate model to predict the movie ratings

+ # *Project 8- Mortgage Insurance Case Study*
+    The bank would like to adopt analytics driven approach applied on this sample data for deciding:
+    1. Who should they target from the pool of customers that currently do not have a PPI, and
+    2. What type of PPI product they should be targeting them with?

+ # *Project 9- Banking Securities clients Churn Case Study*
+    To develop an analytically based strategy to predict which banking clients are most likely to churn and how we can stem attrition.